werdnakof/DatabaseNotes/05_-_Access_Structures.md

 ## Sparse Indexes
 **Trade-off of Indexing**
-> Time of data retrieval vs Time to update indexes after data is modified
+> Time of retrieval vs Time to update indexes after modification

 ## Dense Indexes
 * Sequence of Blocks: containing only indexes